Swinject/Swinject/Documentation/CircularDependencies.md

 }
 ```

-The Circular Dependencies are defined as below.
+The circular dependencies are defined as below:

 ```swift
 let container = Container()